rubberocket/oldrocket/README.md

-# blog.rubberocket.com
+# rubberocket.com
-The Rubberocket blog.
+The new Rubberocket site.
 Duh.